-The Xamarin Maps control is a powerful data visualization component that displays statistical information for a geographical area.
+Xamarin.Forms Maps is a powerful data visualization component that displays statistical information for a geographical area.
 It has highly interactive and customizable features such as zooming, panning, selecting, legends, markers, bubbles, and color mapping.
-Using the Maps control, you can render various maps, such as sales, political-boundary, weather, electoral, and route.
+Using the Maps control, you can render various maps, such as for sales, political boundaries, weather, elections, and routes.

-Shape layers provide options to render geographical shapes or custom shapes in Xamarin.Forms Maps.
+Shape layers provide options to render geographical shapes or custom shapes in Xamarin.Forms maps.

-Bind shapefiles (.shp) and GeoJSON (.json) data to maps to render any geometric shape.
+Shapefiles (.shp) and GeoJSON (.json) data can be bound to maps to render any geometric shape.

-Customize the default style of a shape using the color, stroke, and thickness properties.
+The default style of a shape can be customized using the color, stroke, and thickness properties.

-The Xamarin.Forms Maps control allows you to render any custom shape to represent building infrastructure, a sports stadium, plane or bus seat arrangements, and more.
+The Xamarin.Forms Maps control allows you to render any custom shape to make a map look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more.

 Load multiple shape files in a single map view.
-For example, add a sublayer over a main shape layer to view geographic features such as rivers, valleys, and cities in a map of a country.
+For example, add a sublayer over a main shape layer to view geographic features of a country such as rivers, valleys, and cities.

 Built-in support for external imagery services, such as Bing Maps and OpenStreetMap, is used to visualize satellite, aerial, street map, and other imagery tiles without using shapefiles.
 Apart from Bing maps and OpenStreetMap, you can also render maps from other map providers such as Google Maps and TomTom.

-Bing Maps, owned by Microsoft, is a map of the entire world.
-It supports three types of map views: Aerial, Aerial with Labels, and Road.
+Xamarin Bing Maps, owned by Microsoft, is a map of the entire world.
+It supports three types of map views: aerial, aerial with labels, and road.

-Easily annotate Xamarin.Forms Maps shapes with labels to improve the readability of a particular shape’s name.
+Map shapes can be easily annotated with labels to improve the readability of particular shape’s names.

-Customize the look and feel of the default labels can be customized using the font style, size, and color properties.
+The look and feel of the default labels can be customized using the font style, size, and color properties.

-Align labels smartly within shape boundaries and trim or hide them to avoid labels overlapping.
+Labels can be aligned smartly within shape boundaries and can be trimmed or hidden to avoid labels overlapping.

 Produce a heat map by customizing shape colors based on the underlying shape value.

 Equal color mapping differentiates a shape’s fill color based on its underlying value and color.
-For example, apply colors to states based on their winning political candidates.
+For example, colors can be applied to states based on their winning political candidates.

-Apply colors to shapes by comparing their values with desired numeric ranges.
-For example, apply colors to states based on their population density.
+Colors can be applied to shapes by comparing their values with desired numeric ranges.
+For example, colors can be applied to states based on their population density.

 Markers allow you to denote a place with symbols, like pins, or display a message at specific coordinates on a map.

-Set the marker type to built-in shapes—such as circles, diamonds, rectangles, or squares—to highlight a place.
+The marker type can be changed to built-in shapes such as circles, diamonds, rectangles, or squares to highlight a place.

 Customize markers by adding images or any custom shape to highlight a location.

-Bubbles are used to add information to shapes, such as population density, land area, and more.
+Bubbles are used to add additional information to shapes such as population density or land area.
 They are rendered with various magnitudes and colors based on the underlying data values of the shapes.

-Customize the default color of a bubble and its transparency using the fill and opacity properties.
+The default color of a bubble and its transparency can be customized using the fill and opacity properties.

-Customize the minimum and maximum size of a bubble to enhance its readability.
+The minimum and maximum sizes of a bubble can be customized.

-Legends provide valuable information for interpreting maps by using colors, shapes, or other identifiers based on data.
+A legend is used to provide valuable information for interpreting maps with various colors, shapes, or other identifiers based on the data and application requirements.

 The default size of a legend icon can be customized.

-Zooming allows users to get a closer look at a particular area of interest on a map by stretching and pinching it.
+Zooming allows end users to get a closer look at a particular area of interest on a map by stretching and pinching it.
 Panning allows end users to move a map around to focus on a specific area and navigate across its regions.

 Drill down in a map to display different shape data located on another layer.
 For example, you can drill down to a continent in a world map to show the continent separately on another layer.